sdsc-hpc-students/sdsc-hpc-students.github.io/README.md

 Secondarily, we aim to build a team of students to compete in Student Cluster Competitions around the world.
 Last year's US competition, held at the annual supercomputing [SC'18](https://sc18.supercomputing.org) meeting in Dallas, challenged students to build, run, and optimize applications that included Deep Learning, Monte Carlo approximations, weather forecasting, and earthquake simulation.
+For more information on the SCC plans, see https://training.sdsc.edu/scc.md

 ### Who do we seek?